 You will earn 7% to 10% returns per year with this method.
 It is safe, diversified, and proven.

 If there’s anything that you should take away from reading this: less is more.

 You don’t need 20 different holdings in individual stocks.
 Sure, the 3-pronged strategy isn’t as exciting as buying Tesla, Disney, and Coca-Cola stocks, but it will certainly earn you profits above market-average at low-cost.

 Now, here are the steps you’ll want to follow to get this strategy going:

 To maximize this method, you want to set up automatic investments.
 Pay yourself first, have the money go into your portfolio before you ever see it.

 Then, depending on the brokerage you have, you’ll want to set up the automatic Dividend Reinvestment option.

 The final step is to forget about it.
 Just let your money build overtime.
 No need to check it everyday, it’s going to have it’s ups and downs, but it will always go up in the long-run.

-If you’re checking it every day, you may be tempted to sell when the market dips.
+Because of this, you may be tempted to sell-out when the market dips.
 No, no, no. Don’t you dare touch it.
 A market dip is just a dip, it will go back up.

 The mindset for dips and crashes is that everything is on sale.
 So buy more before the market prices rise again.